michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 You should now see our lovely output of `Hello, Java!`.
 Good work.

 **We Now Know:**
- - Java is compiled to bytecode, a type of machine readable code.
+ - Java is compiled to bytecode - a type of machine readable code.
  - The Java Virtual Machine (JVM) executes the bytecode.
- - Javascript is interpreted, the JS engine reads and executes the code line by line as it is written.
+ - JavaScript is interpreted - the JS engine reads and executes the code line by line as it is written.

 Now that we can compile and run Java, what the hell does all this code mean?